pic(1) — Linux manual page

 for variable = expr1 to expr2 [by [*]expr3] do X body X

 Set variable to expr1.
-While the value of variable is
+While the value of variable is less

-then tested whether it is greater than or equal to expr2.
+is greater than or equal to expr2.
+For the multiplicative

-not in body.
+character not occurring in body.

 if expr then X if-true X [else Y if-false Y]

-Evaluate expr; if it is non-zero then do if-true,
+Evaluate expr; if it is non-zero then do if-true, otherwise

 print arg ...